 As far as I can tell, Steve Jobs generally didn't eat animals.
 Every article I can find on it suggests that at different times in his life, he was either vegan, vegetarian (possibly pescatarian?), or fruitarian.
 A lot of articles suggest he did it for health reasons.
 I like to think Steve choose his diet for the health benefits as well as ethical reasons.

-Steve jobs passed away in late 2011, and in 2013 Apple released it's first leather case for the iPhone 5s.
-Since then Apple has had a growing range of leather based accessories.
+Steve jobs passed away in late 2011, and in 2013 Apple released its first leather case for the iPhone 5s.
+Since then Apple has had a growing range of leather-based accessories.
 Is this just a coincidence?
 Who knows.
-I usually roll my eyes when I hear the phrase "this wouldn't have happen if Steve Jobs was alive", but maybe this time, it’s true.
+I usually roll my eyes when I hear the phrase "this wouldn't have happened if Steve Jobs was alive", but maybe this time, it’s true.

 When you break it down and think about it, why would any sane person want to wrap their phone in the skin of a dead, tortured animal?
 The global leather trade is truly horrific.

-It saddens me that one of my favourite companies, that usually appears to have great ethics is supporting the touture and killing of animals when it really doesn’t need too.
+It saddens me that one of my favourite companies, that usually appears to have great ethics is supporting the torture and killing of animals when it really doesn’t need too.